 Usually people refer to Stairway as: it’s in A minor.
 Most likely they say this because the intro starts with Am, and the solo use Am, G & F, which are classic chords to solo over in A minor.

 All Along The Watchtower for example use the same progression.
 But actually, it’s not just in A minor, it’s in A Aeolian, A Dorian and A Melodic Minor.
 The majority of the tune is in A Dorian and A Melodic Minor.

-Using the DIY TAB in The Guitar Conspiracy (a part of The Spy Tunes Method) we see how two keys are notated through out: C major (A minor/Aeolian) and G major (A Dorian).
+Using the DIY TAB in the Guitar Conspiracy we see how two keys are notated through out: C major (A minor/Aeolian) and G major (A Dorian).

 The vocal melody however never hits the 6th interval, it completely stays away from it leaving the chords to move between these two keys giving the tune several modal interchanges and by doing this drives the track forward.